carlhenrikek/COMS30115/README.md

 # COMS30115

-This is the repository for the Computer Graphics unit COMS30115 at the University of Bristol.
+This is the repository for the Computer Graphics unit COMS30115 at the University of Bristol for the year 2017/18